 Lotte Houwink ten Cate

 Nikita Shepard studies gender and sexuality, LGBTQ communities, social movements, data and surveillance, and radical politics in the twentieth century United States and beyond.
 Their research has engaged topics of queer youth culture and organizing, anarchism and homosexuality, analogies between sexuality and race and the origins of the minority model in the homophile (early gay and lesbian) movement, and the politics of data, surveillance, and privacy in the gay liberation movement.
-They serve as the Graduate Coordinator for the Lehman Center for American History, founded the Data, Algorithms, and Social Justice working group at the Center for the Study of Social Difference, and have also worked for the Center for Spatial Research on their Mapping Historical New York City GIS project and for the Columbia Oral History Archives.
+They serve as the 2021-22 Lead Teaching Fellow for the Department of History and the rapporteur for the Columbia Seminar on Death.
+They founded the Data, Algorithms, and Social Justice working group at the Center for the Study of Social Difference, and have also worked for the Lehman Center for American History, the Center for Spatial Research on their Mapping Historical New York City GIS project, and the Columbia Oral History Archives.
 They have received research fellowships from the University of Michigan at Ann Arbor, Texas A&M University, and the Smithsonian Institute's National Museum of American History.
-Their essay "'To Fight for an End to Intrusions into the Sex Lives of Americans': Gay and Lesbian Resistance to Sexual Surveillance and Data Gathering, 1945-72" will be published in the edited volume Queer Data (University of Washington Press, forthcoming 2021).
+Their essay "'To Fight for an End to Intrusions into the Sex Lives of Americans': Gay and Lesbian Resistance to Sexual Surveillance and Data Gathering, 1945-72" will be published in the edited volume Queer Data (University of Washington Press, forthcoming 2022).